Updated: 15 hours ago

 I want, no make that, NEED every rugby player to start including core strength exercises into their weekly training sessions.

 Hands down the most common weakness I see in young athletes is a lack of core strength.
-At every Speed and Agility workshop I conduct, I’m shocked that core strength in the athletes is almost always non-existent.
+At every Explosive Speed Clinic I conduct, I’m shocked that core strength in the athletes is almost always non-existent.
 Don’t get me wrong, it’s not their fault if they haven’t been told yet.
-But after my workshop, if you still have a weak core… well, you’re setting yourself up for a slow performance on field.
+But after my clinic, if you still have a weak core… well, you’re setting yourself up for a slow performance on field.

 A strong core is necessary to scrum, tackle, ruck, wrestle, change direction and sprint.
 I’m sure you’d agree with me that these skills are essential to being the best player that you can be.
 So why aren’t young athletes developing their core to enable them to undertake these skills with ease?

 This is very concerning to me, because I cannot understand why coaches aren’t including it in general training sessions.
 Perhaps they are, and maybe it is a case of the young athletes not taking it seriously enough.
 I am here today to tell you how serious a strong core is if you want to succeed in rugby.

 Here’s another reason.
 A strong core allows you to generate maximum force.
 With rugby being a contact sport, you need to be able to produce brute force within your body, and against the opposition.
 You can have big arms like David Pocock, and strong legs like Marty Taupau but these will mean nothing if you have a weak core.
 Why?
 It’s simple.

 Your core is what transfers force to your limbs.